top of page

 Mark Rothko, No. 1 (ROYAL RED AND BLUE)

-The Lacan School of Psychoanalysis provides formation for those who wish to become an Analyst or Scholar within the School.
+The Lacanian School of Psychoanalysis (LSP) provides formation for those who wish to become an Analyst or $cholar within the School.
 Read through the summaries and guidelines below to learn more about what a formation entails.
-While the guidelines require symbolic milestones throughout one’s formation, the pathway you take is left open to your desire.
+While the guidelines require symbolic milestones throughout one’s formation, the particular pathway you take is left open to your pace and your desire.

-Formation begins with submitting your resume and a letter of intent to the School along with interviews with Analysts of the School, after which you will be notified if you have been approved for admission.
-Other milestones of formation can include but are not limited to a palimpsest, a certain number of years of study with the School, a passage, a personal analysis, and control analysis.
+In summary, entering a formation begins with a reflection on one’s desire to become an Analyst or a Scholar.
+During the admission process you will submit your resume and a letter of intent to the School, and you will be interviewed by Analysts of the School, after which you will be notified if you have been approved for admission.
+Other milestones of formation include but are not limited to a palimpsest, through which you become a candidate, at least four years of study with the School, a personal analysis, and control analyses, and a passage or traverse at the end of your formation.

 Throughout and after formation, members of LSP are encouraged to teach or facilitate courses through the School.
-Read through LSP's Statement on Teaching for more information on the importance of teaching in one's formation.
-Any pre-candidate, candidate, or Analyst of the School can submit a seminar or event proposal to the Program Committee for consideration for the following year's program.
+Read through LSP's Statement of Teaching for more information on the importance of teaching in one's formation.
+Any school member, pre-candidate, candidate, or Analyst of the School, can submit a seminar or event proposal to the Program Committee for consideration for the following year's program.

-Interested in an analysis with a member of LSP?
+Interested in working with a member of LSP?
 Fill out the survey on the Find an Analyst page and LSP's referral coordinator will be in touch with you soon.

 Screen Shot 2021-05-06 at 3.14.46 PM.png